raspberrypilearning/build-first-robot/worksheet.md

 	![](images/wheel-wire.jpg)

 1. Attach the wheel brackets to the wheel motors with some M3 screws so that your wheels look like the above image.
-1. Sandwich the two wheels between the
 1. Using some M2.5 screws attach your Raspberry Pi to the mount board.
+1. Sandwich the two wheels between the top bracket that your Raspberry Pi sits on, with the smaller bottom bracket.
+Using cable ties on each of the four corners to hold them together.

 ## Step 2: Connect to your Raspberry Pi